GeorgeLyon/SwiftClaude/Readme.md

 }
 ```

+`String` is the simplest type to use for tool output, but you can also use `ToolInvocationResultContent`, or even a custom type if you want to leverage more sophisticated capabilities like [vision](#Vision).
+For a working example, consult `ComputerUseDemo` in `.xcode/SwiftClaudeAppPackage`.

 You also need to provide Claude with the list of tools it has access to:
 ```swift
 let message = claude.nextMessage(